Sydney, New South Wales, Australia 1819

 Materials & Technique:

-prints, illustrated books, ink; paper etching, printed in black ink, from one copper plate; hand-coloured; letterpress text Support: cream laid paper
+books, illustrated books, ink; paper etching, printed in black ink, from one copper plate; hand-coloured in watercolour Support: cream laid paper

 Edition State: published state

 Primary Insc: no inscriptions.

 Tertiary Insc: no inscriptions

 printed image (irregular) 21.6 h x 20.8 w cm sheet 28.2 h x 21.6 w cm

 : Australia, Animal: Bird

 Australia, Art period: Colonial, New South Wales